AmateurPanda92/pokemon-rby-dx/README.md

 * I’ve often thought about developing **a version of the gen-I games which closely matches the anime**, so maybe this will serve as a good base for that when this project is largely finished?
 Who knows!
 * After beating the game, maybe **provide limited access to Johto via the SS Aqua** like at the end of Gold/Silver/Crystal, to tie the generations together?
 Maybe [v2](#Roadmap) could let you play _all_ of Johto with similar enhancements?
 Also Gold and Silver still had DMC compatibility, so the gen-II games didn’t make use of all colour that was available to it, nor did it use the extra RAM and processing power.
 Crystal made use of some of the extra RAM or processing power I believe, in order to do the animated in-battle Pokémon sprites but I don’t think it added any additional colour usage (unless I can find evidence to the contrary), so Johto could equally be enhanced colour and graphics wise.
 * [v3](#Roadmap) could include **support for trading and battling with gen-III**, possibly by developing some custom hardware that bridges the different link cable versions, which would allow for genuine trading between generations so that genuine gen-I/II Pokémon could be traded forward to official gen-III games.
-* Sound will largely remain unchanged.
-It should, however, be possible to **improve the sound quality of Pikachu’s cry and voice clips** in Yellow: can double the sample rate, since the game can now use the GBC-exclusive double CPU clock speed and can utilise more ROM banks to store higher-resolution samples.
-Might also be able to squeeze some less harsh downsampling out of the effective 2-bit (variable amplitude) bit depth by playing around with different dithering methods and input levels when re-encoding the sound data.
-This is all assuming I can get hold of the original, uncompressed voice samples from somewhere ([Retro Game Mechanics Explained](https://www.youtube.com/watch?v=fooSxCuWvZ4) managed to find them somewhere).

 ## Versions